hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Node JS Secret.md

 ![](img/Node/6.png)

-If you are verifying the hmac token being returned by comparing it to a pre-computed nonce though the Test-Harness, be sure to use the "debug" api secret as opposed to the default "device" api secret.
-This can be found by clicking the padlock in the main screen on the portal.
-In other cases, use the default secret given on the landing page of the portal.
+If you are verifying the hmac token being returned by comparing it to a pre-computed nonce though the [Test-Harness](/Documentation/Test Harness/README.md), be sure to use the *same* Credential to connect with the platform through the Test Harness as the one you used when generating the nonce.

 And that about wraps it up!